 Instead, I recommend we combine high quality whole foods and protein powders and bars to maximize the Protein Pacing diet effects and I have the science to back it up!
 For example, sound science has proven 4 -6 meals per day containing 20-40 grams of protein per meal from both protein-rich foods and powders and bars; stimulates metabolism up to 8 times more than fat and 2.5 times more than carbs; optimizes protein synthesis needed for enhanced repair and building of lean muscle mass; and quenches hunger better than any other nutrient.
 All of this helps maintain an ideal body composition leading to optimal health and performance.

-I’m excited to coach you to optimal health and performance using my Protein Pacing Diet and PRISE Protocol, both of which are the main features of my GenioFit app and Protein Pacing Diet book.
+I’m excited to coach you to optimal health and performance using my Protein Pacing Diet the cornerstone of the PRISE Protocol, and both of which are the main features of my GenioFit app and the Protein Pacing Diet book.

 Best in health and wellness,